Step 5: Invoice USAC

 USAC sends the HSS to you and the HCP after processing the FCC Form 467.
 Once you receive the HSS, review it to ensure the following:

 - The service being supported was actually working and being billed for the time period on the HSS; and

 - The BAN listed on the schedule is the same BAN attached to the service and HCP location or HCP mailing organization and address

-If there is an error or you have any questions about the information on the HSS, contact the RHC Help Desk (before you apply program discounts).
+If there is an error or you have any questions about the information on the HSS, contact the RHC Customer Service Center (before you apply program discounts).